aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-otp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to OTP within C++ Applications" h2="Convert PDF to OTP within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PDF to OTP?</h2>

+PDF to OTP conversion is a useful feature for C++ developers who want to add a secure authentication system to their applications.
+OTP (One Time Password) is a secure authentication system that is used to verify the identity of a user.
+It is a unique code that is sent to the user's mobile device or email address.
+The user then has to enter the code in order to access the application.

+<h2>How Aspose.Total Helps for PDF to OTP Conversion?</h2>

-Are you a C++ developer looking to add to integrate PDF to OTP conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PDF to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to OTP.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that can help C++ developers to integrate PDF to OTP conversion feature inside their applications.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++.
+With Aspose.PDF for C++, developers can export PDF to PPTX.
+And with Aspose.Slides for C++, developers can convert PPTX to OTP.
+Both APIs come under the Aspose.Total for C++ package.
+This makes it easy for developers to integrate PDF to OTP conversion feature inside their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}